 To tackle the pain of existence, you have to stare it down, acknowledge its presence, and then laugh in its face.

 The pain is real.

-But so is the balm of purpose.
+But so is the healing power of a hysterical purpose.

-Eventually, you come to think, “Shit happens.
+Eventually, you’ll think, “Shit happens.
 So what?”

 For now, remember your purpose, keep your head up, and carry on soldier…

 17 responses to “When Life Sucks… Kill Yourself!
 Or Just Do This One Thing Instead”

 Nothing will change.
 47 years of depression and poverty my life SUCKS.
 UGLY people have no purpose so why bother.
 The world hates UGLY PEOPLE.
 Even my psychiatrist said there is no FIX for ugly.
 Death is the only solution.
 Thanks but I didn’t have to read the entire article to know this is another bullshit website.